-South Dakota requires subrecipients to have an insurance policy with a minimum one- milliondollar liability coverage for death, bodily injury, and property damage.
+South Dakota requires subrecipients to have an insurance policy with a minimum one- million-dollar liability coverage for death, bodily injury, and property damage.
 Also required is uninsured and underinsured coverage per SDCL 32-40-9.

-Recipients must have flood insurance as required by the Flood Disaster Protection Act of 1973, 42 before receiving federal assistance to acquire, construct, reconstruct, repair, or improve that building.
+Recipients must have flood insurance as required by the Flood Disaster Protection Act of 1973, 42 building.
 Additionally, the building and its contents must be covered by flood insurance in an amount at least equal to the federal investment (less estimated land cost) or equal to the maximum limit of coverage made available with respect to the property under the National Flood Insurance Act of 1968.
 Current limits are \$500,000 per building and \$500,000 for the contents of each building.

 U.S.C.
-4021 (a), for any building located in a special flood hazard area (100- year flood zone),
+4021 (a), for any building located in a special flood hazard area (100- year flood zone), before receiving federal assistance to acquire, construct, reconstruct, repair, or improve that